A-Shubhi/DA323_Indian_Media_Dataset/README.md

 * label : Semantic of the articles
 * Manipulated Titles: Titles of some articles have been artificially altered to change their sentiment.

+Text manipulation is done for all the 20,000 instances Image Face Attribute has been done for 75 original images.

 ## Sample Dataset
 1. For images